crs4/bbmri-it-school-tutorials/11-final-project/README.md

 ## Task 3.6: execute test query

-Your integration should be complete and operational now, with the full ETL proceess loading sample metadata into the BlazeStore and making it accessible to the Bridgehead and thus the Sample Locator.
+Your integration should be complete and operational now, with the full ETL process loading sample metadata into the BlazeStore and making it accessible to the Bridgehead and thus the Sample Locator.
 Let's run some queries to see how it works.